gema-pena-chimeno/demo/LocalTesting.md

 Configure the database environment variables to execute the applications:

-SPRING_DATASOURCE_URL = jdbc:postgresql://localhost:5432/demo_db
+_SPRING_DATASOURCE_URL = jdbc:postgresql://localhost:5432/demo_db_

-SPRING_DATASOURCE_USERNAME = postgres
+_SPRING_DATASOURCE_USERNAME = postgres_

-SPRING_DATASOURCE_PASSWORD = 1234
+_SPRING_DATASOURCE_PASSWORD = 1234_

-SPRING_JPA_HIBERNATE_DDL_AUTO = update
+_SPRING_JPA_HIBERNATE_DDL_AUTO = update_

-In order to configure the application Customer more properties must be configured.
-See [README.md](./customer/README.md)
+In order to configure the application Customer more properties must be set.
+See customer [README.md](./customer/README.md) for details.

 ## Sum up

-Once the database is created and the first user, as the data is saved in a local folder, we just have to execute the postgres image to keep testing our application.
+Once the database is created and the first user inserted, as the data is saved in a local folder, we just have to execute the postgres image to keep testing our applications.

 `docker run -d --rm \
 --name dev-postgres \